Hangman wins thumbnail

 The hosts dedicated significant time to discussing the current state of women’s wrestling, with both agreeing that the division has never been stronger while critiquing WWE’s presentation and booking decisions.

 “I don’t know.
 Naomi’s the one who proceeds with it, like a funny gimmick.
-She’s not like fully serious.
+She’s not fully serious.
 It’s like a cartoon villain,” Simon said, defending one of the more polarizing new characters.

 The conversation highlighted the ongoing tension between acknowledging women’s wrestling excellence and criticizing booking decisions that undermine the performers’ efforts.